Skip to main content

 # Global install

-npm install -g @mindfoldhq/trellis@beta
+npm install -g @mindfoldhq/trellis

 # Navigate to your project directory